 How do you manage your symptoms?

 My first treatment was with suppositories, which I found extremely uncomfortable, hard to put in, and hard to hold.
-For the next year and a half or so I was treated with rounds of prednisone and Asacol.
+For the next year and a half or so I was treated with rounds of prednisone and mesalamine (Asacol).
 This was awful.
 I had terrible ups and downs with prednisone, and every time I started to feel better I would feel sick again.
-I finally switched doctors to Dr. Picha Moolsintong in St. Louis, who actually listened and treated my case and not just my disease.
-I am still on azathioprine and Lexapro, which have been working very well.
+I finally switched doctors to Dr. Picha Moolsintong in St. Louis, who actually listened to me and treated my case and not just my disease.
+I am still on azathioprine and escitalopram (Lexapro), which have been working very well.

 What other treatments have worked for you?

-What advice would you give to other UC sufferers?
+What advice would you give to other people with UC?

 Try not to be embarrassed or stressed by your symptoms.
 When I first got sick, I tried to hide all of my symptoms from my friends and family, which just caused more confusion, anxiety, and pain.
 Also, don’t lose hope.
 There are so many treatments.
 Finding your individual balance of treatment options is key, and patience and good doctors will get you there.